Dinkelsbuhl

 Donauworth

-On the same day we visited Nordlingen we travelled a bit further down the road to Donauworth.
-It was early afternoon so thought we would park up in a Stellplatz near the town.
+On the same day we visited Nordlingen, we travelled a bit further down the road to Donauwörth.
+It was early afternoon, so we thought we would park up in a Stellplatz near the town.
 It wasn’t until we had locked up and started to walk away from our motorhome that we noticed the types of units parked in the stellplatz part of the car park.
-Amongst the motorhomes were caravans and vans and the owners were cleaning their vans.
+Among the motorhomes were caravans and vans, and their owners were cleaning their vehicles.
 It didn’t take us long to work out that there were more gipsies parked up there than motorhomers like ourselves.

-We decided to carry on into the town but I didn’t feel at all comfortable and worried the whole time we were walking around.
-So much so that we just took a few photos and came straight back not even stopping for our normal coffee and leisurely people watching.
-All was well when we got back to the motorhome but instead of staying the night we got the books out again and found a Stellplatz at Augsburg which was our next planned town.
+We decided to continue into the town, but I didn’t feel at all comfortable and was worried the whole time we were walking around.
+So much so that we took just a few photos and came straight back, without even stopping for our regular coffee and leisurely people-watching.
+All was well when we returned to the motorhome, but instead of staying the night, we retrieved the books again and found a Stellplatz in Augsburg, our next planned destination.

-Donauworth is small but impressive with colourful houses and flower pots.
-It’s a nice little town but perhaps the least beautiful of the villages and towns we have seen so far on the Romantic Road.
-Two rivers Danube and Vernits flow together to meet here.
-The centre of Donauworth is reached through one of what was originally four massive town entrances – the Rieder Tor.
+Donauwörth is small but impressive with colourful houses and flower pots.
+It’s a lovely little town, but perhaps the least beautiful of the villages and towns we have seen so far on the Romantic Road.
+Two rivers, the Danube and the Varnitsa, flow together to meet here.
+The centre of Donauwörth is reached through one of what was originally four massive town entrances – the Rieder Tor.
 The town centre is filled with historic buildings.

-We arrived at the Stellplatz in Augsburg to lovely sunshine so enjoyed sitting outside taking in the sun and chatting to an Australian family that pulled on just after us.
-It was interesting talking to them especially as they were taking a year to tour Europe with their 2 young children whom they were homeschooling.
-We swopped blog addresses and have enjoyed reading about their travels.
-So brave to be doing something like this with children but in a way I wish we could have done it when ours were young – what a great way to learn.
+We arrived at the Stellplatz in Augsburg on a lovely sunny day, so we enjoyed sitting outside, taking in the sun, and chatting with an Australian family that pulled in just after us.
+It was interesting talking to them, especially as they were taking a year to tour Europe with their two young children, whom they were homeschooling.
+We swapped blog addresses and have enjoyed reading about their travels.
+It’s so brave to be doing something like this with children, but in a way, I wish we could have done it when ours were young – what a great way to learn.

-The following morning we cycled in the direction of Augsburg along the river.
+The following morning, we cycled in the direction of Augsburg along the river.
 We got a little lost and didn’t find the part of Augsburg that everyone talks about.
-By this time we were feeling we didn’t really want to visit any more big towns, it was cloudy, misty and damp so we turned back to go on to the next place.
-Perhaps if we ever pass through the Romantic Road in the future we may go back to see what we missed.
+By this time, we were feeling that we didn’t want to visit any more big towns; it was cloudy, misty, and damp, so we turned back to go to the next place.
+Perhaps if we ever pass through the Romantic Road in the future, we may go back to see what we missed.